-COVID-19 has presented recruiters and hiring managers significant challenges when hiring hourly workers.
+COVID-19 has presented recruiters and hiring managers with significant challenges when hiring hourly workers.
 It’s no easy feat at the best of times; however, it’s even tougher under the present circumstances, especially when hiring for brick and mortar stores/restaurants.

-By embracing the digital recruitment processes, you’ll not only speed up your time to hire, but you’ll also weed out unsuitable candidates, identify candidates from with transferable skills and potentially save your business money.
+By embracing the digital recruitment processes, you’ll not only speed up your time to hire, but you’ll also weed out unsuitable candidates, identify candidates with transferable skills and potentially save your business money.

 Digitized recruitment methods allow you to adapt your recruitment funnel and keep it moving so that you succeed in hiring top-quality hourly staff (at scale).
 All the while still providing a great candidate experience.